Bedtime procrastination is a phenomenon where people unnecessarily delay going to bed, especially when they know that doing so is bad for them.

-To stop procrastinating on going to bed, you can use various techniques, such as:
+To stop procrastinating on going to bed, you can do various things, such as:

-- Improving your sleep hygiene, by minimizing light exposure before bedtime (and especially exposure to bright or blue light), and avoiding stimulating activities, caffeine, tobacco, alcohol, and problematic food (e.g. heavy meals) in the hours before bedtime.
+- Improve your sleep hygiene, by minimizing light exposure before bedtime (and especially exposure to bright or blue light), and avoiding stimulating activities, caffeine, tobacco, alcohol, and problematic foods (e.g. heavy meals) in the hours before bedtime.

-- Improving your sleep environment, by removing distractions and temptations (such as digital devices) from it, and making your bedroom and bed feel comfortable.
+- Improve your sleep environment, by removing distractions and temptations (such as digital devices), and making your bedroom and bed feel comfortable.

-- Changing your sleep habits, by setting a consistent sleep schedule, waking up earlier, and minimizing napping or avoiding it entirely.
+- Change your sleep habits, by setting a consistent sleep schedule, waking up earlier, and minimizing napping or avoiding it entirely.

-- Changing your general habits, by exercising, getting exposure to light throughout the day, and minimizing the use of your bed and bedroom for things other than sleeping.
+- Change your general habits, by exercising, getting exposure to light throughout the day, and minimizing the use of your bed and bedroom for things other than sleeping.

-- Improving your planning, by setting concrete goals, having a clear plan for achieving your goals, and figuring how you will handle obstacles that you might encounter.
+- Improve your planning, by setting concrete goals, having a clear plan for achieving your goals, and figuring how you will handle obstacles that you might encounter.

 You can start with just a few techniques that you feel comfortable with, and then add further techniques later if you feel that they can help.
-The techniques that you use should preferably help address the specific causes of your procrastination, so before choosing techniques, it helps to first figure out what’s causing you to procrastinate on going to bed in the first place.
+The techniques that you use should preferably help address the specific causes of your procrastination, so before choosing techniques, try to figure out what’s causing you to procrastinate on going to bed in the first place.

-- Raise their awareness of this issue, for example by showing them that they often go to bed later than intended and that this causes them to be tired all the time.
+- Raise their awareness of the issue, for example by showing them that they often go to bed later than intended and that this causes them to feel tired all the time.

 - Help them figure out how to overcome their procrastination, by helping them identify its causes and decide which anti-procrastination techniques to use.

-- Help them implement relevant anti-procrastination techniques, for example by reminding them to log off their digital devices in the hour before their intended bedtime.
+- Help them implement relevant anti-procrastination techniques, for example by reminding them to log off their digital devices an hour before their intended bedtime.